 First, weak bones put you at a greater risk for bone fractures, decreasing mobility and limiting your quality of life.
 Second, weak bones impact your posture, which can create discomfort during daily activities.

-Luckily, strength training has been proven to reverse and slow bone density loss.
+Luckily, one of the benefits of strength training has been proven to reverse and slow bone density loss.
 In fact, one study showed that postmenopausal women who took part in strength training programs for a year saw drastic increases in bone density–especially in the spine and hips.

 6. Reduced Cancer Risk

 Adults over the age of 40 are at a greater risk for certain types of cancers.
 Luckily, staying active is a great way to reduce your risk of cancer and promote overall health.

 As you age, incorporating strength training into your weekly routine is a great way to stay healthy, stay fit, enjoy a better body image, and reduce the risk of dangerous health outcomes.